+Action-Packed Holiday | Rhodes to Rhodes Itinerary

 Day 7 | Polyaigos / Kimolos (25nm)

 Arrive in Polyaigos/Kimolos.
 These islands are close to one another, so you and your Captain can choose where to spend the day.
 Uninhabited Polýaigos, part of the community of Kimolos, would be a quieter option.
 Moreover, Kimolos offers a lot of sightseeing options in your itinerary.

 Kimolos’ silvery-grey rocks stand in beautiful contrast to the azure sea surrounding this lovely island.
 Chorio is the main town.
 Chorio’s homes are covered with the typical Greek island whitewash, domed roofs, and bright blue doors.

 Polyaigos and Kimolos places to see and things to do:

 - Churches: There are over 80 small churches in Chorio to explore.

 - Archaeological Museum, which showcases the history of Kimolos.

 - Folk and Maritime Museum.
 The museum has a wide array of cultural artifacts related to the heritage and history of Kimolos.

 - The port town of Psathi.
 It has a tiny beach to the right of the port.
 You can swim and relax in the sun, visit the small souvenir shops near the port, or have coffee and drinks at the little tavernas.

 - Goupa is located near Psathi.
 It is a small fishing port on the coast below Chorio, where there are excellent fishing and snorkeling.

 Day 8 | Ios (33nm)

 - Visit Homer’s Tomb.

 - Hiking one of ten trails that criss-cross the island

 - Meeting people from all over the world on a bar crawl.
 There are six bars on the island, and this tour takes you to them.

 - Hitting the beach.
 Some of the most stunning beaches are on Ios.
 Mylopotas Beach, the most popular beach in Ios, regularly ranks in polls as one of the “Top 10 Beaches in Europe”.

 Day 9 | Amorgos (35nm)

 Clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
 All come together to create Amorgos, a true gem of the Cyclades in your Rhodes to Rhodes itinerary.

 The Monastery of Hozoviotissa is a must-see.
-In fact, this whitewashed beauty is perched 300 meters above the sea on a cliffside.
+This whitewashed beauty is perched 300 meters above the sea on a cliffside.
 It overlooks the Aegean Sea and offers breathtaking views to the east.

 - Agia Anna Beach